 Performance improvement plans

-Employees who will be rated at Level 1 or 2 in any category on their FY19 Performance Plan must be issued a Performance Improvement Plan (PIP)[Level 1 rating] or Performance Action Plan (PAP)[Level 2 rating].
-To initiate this process, reach out to Jim Mulvaney, TTS’s Employee & Labor Relations Specialist.
+To initiate either plan, reach out to Jim Mulvaney, TTS’s Employee & Labor Relations Specialist.
 Jim will work directly with you to create the PIP/PAP for your team member; supporting documentation will need to be submitted to Jim for review when creating the PIP/PAP.

 Verifying your direct reports